vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-EsxiLockdownMode.md

 ## Description

-The `Get-EsxiLockdownMode` cmdlet gets the lockdown mode value for all ESXi hosts in a given cluster or for a given ESXi host within the cluster.
+The `Get-EsxiLockdownMode` cmdlet gets the lockdown mode value for all ESX hosts in a given cluster or for a given ESX host within the cluster.

 If `esxiFqdn` is provided, only the value for that host is returned.